Jayden-software/COM304_FOUNDATION_1/myPracticeCourseWork/personal_learning_record/sessions/session2.md

 The difference between a server and a personal computer is significant.
 A personal computer means what is in the name in therefore it is for personal use only, however, a server is used to designate and supply certain resources to multiple other different computers.
 It runs 24/7 and is usually running at a tempature between 30-40 degrees.

+Cache, this is a memory of which stores data that is used commonly so it could therefore be restored and retrived fatser, in which improves 'the overall performance and efficiency of a system by reducing the need to access slower, original data sources'.
+Overseen at, (“Cache Memory: What Is Cache Memory | Lenovo UK”).
 ## Exercises and results
 *What exercises did you complete.
 What results.
 Screen shots and notes*